Material deprivation and low work intensity statistics

 Single person households with dependent children are mostly classified as being severely materially-deprived

 The rates of severe material deprivation are not uniformly distributed between the different household types.
 Table 1 shows how the rates of severe deprivation vary between different household types.
-Overall at the EU-27 level, the most severely materially-deprived persons lived in single person households with dependent children (18.4 %) followed by single female households (11.9 %) and by single male households (11.5 %) and households with two adults and three or more dependent children (11.2 %).
-On the other hand, persons living in households with elderly people (two adults, at least one aged 65 years or over) were overall the least affected (5.2 %) most probably due to the accumulation of durable goods during their working lives and more opportunities to save money.
+Overall at the EU-28 level, the most severely materially-deprived persons lived in single person households with dependent children (21.3 %) followed by single male and single female households (both 12.2 %) and households with two adults and three or more dependent children (11.8 %).
+On the other hand, persons living in households with elderly people (two adults, at least one aged 65 years or over) were overall the least affected (5.6 %) most probably due to the accumulation of durable goods during their working lives and more opportunities to save money.
 This is more or less the picture in most EU countries, although with some exceptions.
-In Greece, Italy and Romania, the percentage of the population that was found to be severely materially-deprived in single person households was similar to the percentage of those found in single person households with dependent children.
-In Bulgaria, Denmark, Latvia, Lithuania, Poland and Romania, households with two adults and one dependent child were the least affected ones by severely material deprivation, not those households with elderly people.
-In Bulgaria, Portugal and Romania particularly, the most affected were those households with two adults with three or more dependent children, while in Lithuania the most affected were single males.
-The same situation as in Lithuania holds for Croatia.

 Severe material deprivation rate by citizenship